Battlestar Galactica (2004 TV series): Criticism

 In a Commentary article on the prevalence of Bush Derangement Syndrome in popular culture, conservative political commentator Jonah Goldberg analyzed the show's "radically bizarre and nonsensical turn of events ... that led inexorably to its self-destruction":

 Originally, the series was very difficult to pigeonhole ideologically. ...
 When it came time to make the third season ... a show marked by gritty realism about how a decent but flawed civilization modeled on our own tries to cling to its decency while fighting an existential war against an implacable enemy veered wildly off course.
 The humans were no longer analogized to Americans; rather Americans were analogized to genocidal occupiers.
 In other words, we are no longer the inspiration for the futuristic Israelites trying to survive.
 We are now the Nazis.

 Fantasy author George R.R.
 Martin expressed his dissatisfaction with how the writers handled the ending of the TV series, commenting:

 Battlestar Galactica ends with 'God Did It.'
 Looks like somebody skipped Writing 101, when you learn that a deus ex machina is a crappy way to end a story...
 Yeah, yeah, sometimes the journey is its own reward.
 I certainly enjoyed much of the journey with BSG...
 But damn it, doesn't anybody know how to write an ending any more?
 Writing 101, kids.
 Adam and Eve, God Did It, It Was All a Dream?
 I've seen Clarion students left stunned and bleeding for turning in stories with those endings.

-Electronic Frontier Foundation's Chairman Emeritus Brad Templeton, an adherent of the show, penned an essay that greatly detailed the failings of Battlestar Galactica and its ending, noting that it was the most disappointing finale to a promising series due to the "God did it" deus ex machina, bad science around the Mitochondrial Eve aspect vis-a-vis Hera Agathon, and the inherent nod to the "ancient astronaut" pseudo-science that eschews Moore's "naturalistic science fiction" decrees relating to the pitfalls of pre-Battlestar science fiction television.

 Josh Tyler of CinemaBlend concluded that the series finale made no real attempt to resolve any of the plotlines or mysteries set up during the earlier run of the show.